Skip to main content

 The VEX IQ Squared Away Challenge field

 There are two types of challenges the teams will tackle.
-In the Robotic Skills Challenge, teams try to score as many points as possible with their robotic build in two types of matches.
-Driving Skills Matches are entirely driver controlled and Programming Skills Matches are autonomous with limited student interaction.
+In the Robot Skills Challenge, teams try to score as many points as possible with their robotic build in two types of matches.
+Driving Skills matches are entirely driver controlled and Autonomous Coding Skills matches are autonomous with limited student interaction.
 The second type of challenge is the Teamwork Challenge, in which two robots compete in the challenge as an alliance in 60 second long matches, working together to score the most points.

 • Demonstrate their driving and programming skills.